Intermediate20 min readProcess Control

 Siemens Structured Text Example for Temperature Control

 Complete working example demonstrating Structured Text implementation for Temperature Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 (* Siemens TIA Portal - Temperature Control Control *)